 The government should own the central bank (like the State of Nevada has, or some Canadian provinces used to have, or some people wanted the US Treasury to be), but you need responsible and competent management to run it, not spend-thrift politicians.

-If you lend/borrow money into circulation and existence (even if from a government bank) you always have the problem of having to pay back 105 for 100, when there is only 100 in existence.
 Paper money has to be spent into circulation against useful projects.
 Just as, first work is expanded to get gold, silver, or copper.

 Democracy (mob-rule) is a corrupt idea to begin with, invented and brought to you by the private bankers, in ancient Athens as in our days.
 If you rob Peter to give some to Paul and pay yourself handsomely, you will always have the vote of Paul, and Peter is out of luck and never has a chance to free himself from this yoke because he is always out-voted.